MobileAir/predictive-ai/README.md

 ## Next Steps

 ##### 1. Training a more refined NLP classifier for data preprocessing
-The polarity score is a vague and much too generalized for my data.
+The polarity score is vague and much too generalized for my data.
 I would like to add some language processing that would return a score for how the news impacts the stock market, not just if the news sounds good or bad.

 ##### 2. Exploring other influences
-Since the news and tweets clearly influenced the model's performance, I'd love to tap into other news and social media websites and see if I can improve the predictions.
+Since the news and tweets boosted the model's performance, I'd love to tap into other news and social media outlets and see if I can improve the predictions.

 ##### 3. Longer forecast
-The fact that the model currently only predicts to prices for the next day overshadows its impressive performacen thus far.
-It would be nice to accurately predict further into the future.
+The model corrently predicts for one day in advance.
+It would be nice to predict further into the future, though I get the feeling that if that was possible, someone might have beat me to it!

-Thanks again to the McGill AI society for a great course and stellar support!
+Thanks again to the McGill AI society for a great course and stellar support.